Governance statement

 - representation of district residents and ratepayer interests.

-The Mayor has specific responsibility for:
+The mayor has specific responsibility for:

 - providing leadership to elected members and to the people of the Kāpiti Coast District

-the Annual Plan), policies and budgets for consideration by the members of the
+the Annual Plan), policies and budgets for consideration by the members of

-Council - in exercising this leadership role, the Mayor has the power to:
+Council - in exercising this leadership role, the mayor has the power to:

 - appoint the Deputy Mayor

-The Mayor also has the following roles:
+The mayor also has the following roles:

-- presiding at Council meetings – the Mayor is responsible for ensuring the orderly
+- presiding at Council meetings – the mayor is responsible for ensuring the orderly

 conduct of business during meetings (as determined by Standing Orders) - advocating on behalf of the community – this may involve promoting the community and representing its interests (such advocacy will be most effective where it is carried out with the knowledge and support of the Council).

-- primary spokesperson for the Council
+- primary spokesperson for Council

-- ceremonial head of the Council
+- ceremonial head of Council

 - fulfilling the responsibilities of a Justice of the Peace (ex-officio)